|

 Chan in Shanghai)

 Confucius has said, "A wise man question himself, a fool others."
-(City
+(Charlie Chan

 Confucius say, "Luck happy chain of foolish accidents."
 (The Chinese